bjouhier/galaxy-stack/README.md

 Stack frame API for harmony generators in node.js

+** Project has been abandoned **

+Too difficult to maintain as it needs access to V8's internals.
+I managed to make it work with node 0.1x and io.js 2.x but did not maintain it any further.

 ## Intro

 This package provides an API to obtain stack frame information from generators.